isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 ### **Departing from Singapore**

-#### 32. I had travelled from Hong Kong SAR to Singapore on an ATP.
-What are the requirements I need to meet if I intend to return to Hong Kong SAR after my stay in Singapore?
+#### 32. I had travelled from Hong Kong to Singapore on an ATP.
+What are the requirements I need to meet if I intend to return to Hong Kong after my stay in Singapore?

-Information on the entry requirements for Hong Kong SAR can be found on the website of the Immigration Department of Hong Kong SAR [here](https://www.immd.gov.hk/eng/services/index.html).
+Information on the entry requirements for Hong Kong can be found on the website of the Immigration Department of Hong Kong [here](https://www.immd.gov.hk/eng/services/index.html).

-If you are travelling to Hong Kong SAR under the travel bubble arrangement, please refer [here](/hongkong/atb/requirements-and-process).
+If you are travelling to Hong Kong under the travel bubble arrangement, please refer [here](/hongkong/atb/requirements-and-process).

-#### 33. Do I still need to take a COVID-19 PCR test in Singapore before I return to Hong Kong SAR, if the COVID-19 PCR test I had taken in Hong Kong SAR is within 72 hours before my departure from Singapore?
+#### 33. Do I still need to take a COVID-19 PCR test in Singapore before I return to Hong Kong, if the COVID-19 PCR test I had taken in Hong Kong is within 72 hours before my departure from Singapore?

 There is no need to take another COVID-19 PCR test in Singapore.
-You will need to present the COVID-19 PCR test result certificate issued to you in Hong Kong SAR to the airline staff when checking in for your departure flight in Singapore.
+You will need to present the COVID-19 PCR test result certificate issued to you in Hong Kong to the airline staff when checking in for your departure flight in Singapore.

 #### 34. How can I take a pre-departure COVID-19 PCR test in Singapore?